 - Do I have elite status with any program that I can leverage?

 - Do any of my credit cards offer travel credits or benefits that I can use?

 - How much time do I have to plan and book this trip?

-If you subscribe to AwardWallet to track your reward accounts, then you're already aware of how many points and miles you currently hold.
-That's great because knowing the balance in each account can help you understand how close you are to booking your trip.
+AwardWallet can be a great place to track your reward accounts.
+If you're already a user, then you should be keenly aware of how many points and miles you currently have.
+Knowing the balances of each of your accounts can help you understand how close you are to booking your trip.

 Choosing a Destination

 This is the fun part.
 Where do you want to go?
 How many people do you need to get there?
 Regardless of the answers to these questions, your first step is the same.
 Start from the destination and work your way back.

 One way to start researching how to get where you want to go is by going to the Wikipedia page for your destination's airport.
 Many Wikipedia pages displays all the airlines that fly to your destination and where they are based.
 This is one of the best ways to figure out which points or miles you'll need to collect to get to your destination.